 Why did you choose a degree in higher education?

 I remember it vividly.
 I’m the oldest of five children and was doling out advice to my siblings entering their adult life, encouraging them to follow their passions.
-While chating with my youngest sister about her college major, it struck me that I should take a dose of my own advice.
-In a matter of weeks, I quit my comfortable corporate job, found a new role as a Legislative Director with in the State Senate, and enrolled at Morgridge to study leadership and organizational change inside education.
+While chatting with my youngest sister about her college major, it struck me that I should take a dose of my own advice.
+In a matter of weeks, I quit my comfortable corporate job, found a new role as a Legislative Director within the State Senate, and enrolled at Morgridge to study leadership and organizational change inside education.

 Coming from a family of educators, I have immense respect and admiration for their radical commitment to the next generation.
 It was important for me to understand how I could contribute and do my part.
 The Morgridge College helped me find my role.
 My focus then, and still is today, large-scale systems change to create educational experiences that work for all students.

-This starts with understanding the diverse needs and interests of all learners and empowering eduators to address them in relevant ways.
+This starts with understanding the diverse needs and interests of all learners and empowering educators to address them in relevant ways.
 When we talk about great leaders, we talk about educators and we are committed to supporting them and clearing a path for them to succeed.

 Did your degree help you in your career path?

 Both personally and professionally.
 The professional growth is perhaps the most obvious through the expertise, networks, and educational thought-leaders I gained during my time at Morgridge.
-On a more personal level, I was able to fine tune my skills in time management and discipline as I suddently found myself reporting to one of the most prominent Senators in the Statehouse by day, pursuing a full time degree by night, and learning the ropes as a father for the first time.
+On a more personal level, I was able to fine tune my skills in time management and discipline as I suddenly found myself reporting to one of the most prominent Senators in the Statehouse by day, pursuing a full time degree by night, and learning the ropes as a father for the first time.
 Talk about a growing opportunity!

 What lead you to Colorado Succeeds?